March 1, 2024

 Senior Portfolio Manager Jeffrey N. Given, CFA, shares valuable insight into the current state of the fixed-income market after the second quarter of 2024.
 He explains why yield curve positioning can be more effective than shifting duration and offers his outlook on where the team is seeing value.

-Moderating inflation has led to a pause on further tightening
+Cooling inflation has led to a shift in monetary policy

 Postpandemic, rising inflation contributed to a meaningful economic slowdown